Skip to main navigation Skip to search Skip to main content

 Helen graduated from the University of York with a BSc Honours degree in Biology, and a Master of Science degree in Forensic Science from the University of Strathclyde.
 Before joining the University in October 2005, Helen worked at the Pirbright Institute, Surrey, in the Community Reference Laboratory (CRL) for Bluetongue virus (BTV), a viral disease in sheep.
 Her work focused upon the design, implementation and validation of a BTV specific PCR diagnostic test as well as heavy involvement in the quality assurance and control of the CRL.

-Within the School of Health and Life Sciences (SHLS) at Teesside, Helen lectures in cell biology and human embryology, as well as forensic biology and DNA analysis and is module leader for four undergraduate modules.
+Within the School of Health and Life Sciences (SHLS) at Teesside, Helen lectures in cell biology and human embryology, as well as forensic biology and DNA analysis and is a module leader for a number of undergraduate modules.
 Helen has more than 10 years experience of Programme Leadership for the BSc (Hons) Biological Sciences degree and the BSc (Hons) Forensic Biology degree.

 In addition to this, Helen was a member of the workforce development team working with the Centre for Policing and the Metropolitan Police, and was Programme Leader for the Foundation Degree in Science in Forensic Practice (Fingerprint Identification).
-Helen is the current elected academic staff member for the University on the University Academic Board and was the academic member on the Board of Governors.
-Helen is also now a member of the University International Committee.
+Helen has also been an elected member of the University Academic Board and Board of Governors.

 In 2016, Helen was seconded to the Learning and Teaching Enhancement Team within Academic Registry working on a range of projects within the areas of group work assessment and feedback.
 She was also responsible for the Enhancement and Evaluation Fund and was co-author of the QAA Audit Self-Evaluation Document.